owulveryck/blog/content/post/hip-terraform-part-I.md

 }
 {{</ highlight >}}

 _Note_: By now I assume that the whole zip can fit into a single message.
-I will probably have to implement chuncking later
+I will probably have to implement chunking later

 Then Instanciate the definition into the code of the server: